This post has updated since it was originally published in 2010.

 The term “heirloom” has been bandied about for so long now—heirloom produce, sure, but also heirloom meats, grains, and more—that it’s lost some of its special-ness.
 But heirloom foods are very special indeed.
 Not only are they one of the easiest ways to make whatever you’re cooking taste better (this Tomato and Peach Salad with Feta and White Balsamic, for example), some say they’re more nutritious and more sustainable too.
 So to restore some appreciation for them, let’s review—what’s an heirloom tomato anyway?

 An heirloom is basically an “old seed”—and by that I don’t mean a seed that has been rolling around someone’s pocket for a long time.
-I mean a plant that hasn’t been hybridized for 25, 50, or 100 years, depending on who you ask, making it an un-messed-around-with representation of that particular plant variety.
+I mean a plant or animal that hasn’t been hybridized for 25, 50, or 100 years, depending on who you ask, making it an un-messed-around-with representation of that particular plant or animal variety.

 To which you might reply, what’s so great about that?

 Well, hybridization in and of itself isn’t horrible.
-It’s simply crossing one plant with another and coming up with something that combines characteristics of the two.
+It’s simply crossing one plant or animal with another and coming up with something that combines characteristics of the two.